 Investors’ mistake was to believe that a company can exponentially grow and expand its earnings each year.

 Again in the 90s when the world saw overwhelming developments in technology, the bubble repeated itself.
 Technology companies stocks hit P/E ratios above 90, sometimes up or more than 100.
 That would not be so surprising if those companies had been stable and financially sound.

 In conclusion, I can say that high P/E ratios have to be analyzed carefully.
 Is the company sound and has future growth potential?
 Is it the only one in the whole sector or almost all companies regardless of their results share high ratios?

 Other Useful Indicators

 When an investor wants to assess a company or a whole sector to invest in, P/E ratio is not the only one.
-You remember that stocks with a low P/E ratio does not promise high returns.
-On the other side of the coin, high-priced stocks might be a signal of a future collapse.
+You remember that stocks with a low P/E ratio do not promise high returns.
+On the other side of the coin, high-priced stocks might be a signal of future collapse.

 One of the other indicators you can use is the so-called Price/Earnings to Growth Ratio (PEG).
 This metric reflects the price of a stock and its earnings but also includes a company’s expected growth.